 Another compelling red flag is when nursing home policies don’t allow you to see your loved one alone.
 If you believe there are signs of mistreatment, complain to management.
 If treatment gets worse instead of better, remove your loved one from the home as soon as possible.

 Another sure sign of neglect is bedsores, also known as pressure sores or pressure ulcers.
-These wounds form when a patient has been lying in the same position for weeks.
+These wounds from when a patient has been lying in the same position for weeks.
 Bedsores can be life-threatening as they eat away at the flesh’s deep tissue, causing severe injury to elderly victims.

-There are four stages of a bedsore:
+There are four stages of bedsore:

 - A red mark on the skin